damianhakert/damianhakert.github.io/source/handbook/offboarding/index.html.md

 1. [ ] Patricio/Robert/Jacob V: Remove former team member's GitLab.com admin account.
 1. [ ] Patricio/Ernst: Remove access from Tweetdeck for [at]gitlabstatus and [at]gitlab.
-1. [ ] Jose/Patricio: Remove access to ZenDesk (Service Engineering Only) - Follow the [ZD guide to removing agents](https://support.zendesk.com/hc/en-us/articles/203661156-Best-practices-for-removing-agents).
+1. [ ] Jose/Drew: Remove access to ZenDesk (Service Engineering Only) - Follow the [ZD guide to removing agents](https://support.zendesk.com/hc/en-us/articles/203661156-Best-practices-for-removing-agents).
-1. [x] _not relevant_ New team member: Comment with a screenshot verifying Jose/Drew: Add agent to required [support groups](https://support.zendesk.com/hc/en-us/articles/203661766-About-organizations-and-groups) in [GitLab ZenDesk](https://gitlab.zendesk.com).
+1. [x] _not relevant_ Jose/Drew: Add agent to required [support groups](https://support.zendesk.com/hc/en-us/articles/203661766-About-organizations-and-groups) in [GitLab ZenDesk](https://gitlab.zendesk.com).
 1. [ ] Jose/Axil: Remove team member from "moderators" group on the [GitLab community forum](https://forum.gitlab.com/).
 1. [ ] Jose: remove from support team call
 1. [x] _not relevant, already addressed_ Jose: use the "GitLab Email Forwarding" google doc to request that the new team member is added to the alias for the support team.